vveron-ao/Calculate-Change-Based-on-User-Input/README.md

 These Python files are the programs I made when I first started learning Python.
 Each file focuses on a different knowledge base when learning Python.
+(Ex.
+Loop focus, list focus, variable manipulation, etc.)